 - These rules don’t apply to all websites (anymore)

 These rules don’t apply to all digital publishing and websites.
-It’s not true anymore today that a “persusive reader is the same as an accidental one” since Google likely measures bounce rates, dwell times and other indicators of quality interaction with the users.
+It’s not true anymore today that a “perusive reader is the same as an accidental one” since Google likely measures bounce rates, dwell times, and other indicators of quality interaction with the users.

 It might still be true for more news-heavy sites though.

-Wonderful overview of the current digital media landscape.
+A wonderful critical overview of the digital media landscape.

 Also brief and to the point, with wonderful example and narrated in a very informal, captivating tone.